StepKie/FantasyFootball/README.md

 ## TODOS

 - CompetitionsPage
 	- Add Replay Button (10x)
 	- Remove unused competitions
-    - Display current round instead of "Not Finished"
 	- Rename CompetitionName to integrate Id when multiple Competitions of the same type
 - CompetitionDetailPage
 	- Add Delete Button

 - Add: CompetitionSetupPage
 	- With Drawing, Manual Selection go to a new page
 	- looks like Groups (StandingsPage), where you can select Teams via Picker or click to add a random team - one-by-one or all at once

 - RoundAdvancer
 	- For EM (FIX)
 	- For WM (new)
 	- integrate in CompetitionFactory (?)

 - Fix various TODO tags in code
 - Bindings not updating for certain CollectionViews during OnNavigatedTo()